 -

-Preventing algorithmic discrimination through risk management programs;
+Preventing algorithmic discrimination through risk management programs.

 -

-Conducting risk assessments;
+Conducting risk assessments.

 -

-Disclosing the use of AI in consequential decisions;
+Disclosing AI use in consequential decisions.

 -

-Providing consumers with explanation and appeal rights;
+Providing consumers with explanations and appeal rights.

 -